 Cole works in the ATLAS lab with friends Abhishek, Ryan and Zhengcheng.
 So what does a particle physicist need to know?
 A lot of code, electronics and communication skills to talk to and share information with international colleagues around the globe.

 Thanks to the generosity of the EngPhys Team, we get to tour the Robotics lab where we can meet Engphys students creating robotic masterpieces that will be showcased in a summer robot competition!
 What an inspiration for our young future builders!
-Thank you, Bernhard, Dylan and Miti!
+Thank you, Bernhard, Greg, Dylan and Miti!

 The UBC ASTRO club gives our campers exclusive access to their sunscope – a telescope for the sun, which through using filters is